open-sauced/docs/docs/contributing/triage-guide.md

 - Issues that `needs triage` cannot be labeled as `good first issues`.
 - It is better to have no `good first issue` labeled issues than to have a `good first issue` confusing enough to deter a contributor from contributing.

+## Approaches and Best Practices for Getting Into Triage Contributions

+- Review the project's Contribution Guidelines if they are present.
+In a nutshell, commit to the community's standards and values.

+- Review the documentation; for most projects, it is just the `README.md`.
+Ensure you understand the key APIs, semantics, configurations, and use cases.

+- Writing your own test apps to reaffirm your understanding of the key functions might be helpful.
+This may identify some gaps in documentation; record those as they might be good PRs to open.

+- Skim through the issues backlog; identify low-hanging and mostly new issues.
+From those, attempt to recreate issues based on the OP description and ask questions if required.
+No question is a bad question!

 ## Removal of Triage Role